feststelltaste/awesome-software-analytics/readme.md

 - [Christian Bird, Tim Menzies, Thomas Zimmermann: The Art and Science of Analyzing Software Data.
 Morgan Kaufmann (2015)](https://github.com/ds4se/chapters) - a comprehensive work by some Software Analytics luminaries providing a good fundament for Software Analytics.
 - [Tim Menzies, Laurie Williams, Thomas Zimmermann: Perspectives on Data Science for Software Engineering.
 Morgan Kaufmann (2016)](https://www.elsevier.com/books/perspectives-on-data-science-for-software-engineering/menzies/978-0-12-804206-9) - a collection of short articles in the area of Software Analytics.
 Good and neutral discussion of the advances in the field and the limits of data-driven approaches.
 - [Adam Tornhill: Software X-Ray.
 Pragmatic Programmers (2018)](https://pragprog.com/book/atevol/software-design-x-rays) - a book full of great software analysis on real code bases.

+## Blog Posts

+- [Greg Wilson: Using Data Science to Explore Software Development (2017)](https://www.datacamp.com/community/blog/data-science-software-engineering) - discusses the application of Data Science onto to answer questions that arose in software development projects.

 ## Industry Talks